The world has changed and marketing during COVID-19 must change too.

 You’ll notice that there is still a lot of friction (pain) in their offering.
 As of March they were asking people to check social media for daily menus, then call to place an order.
 At some point I am hoping they will either enable online ordering from their website, or at minimum start emailing customers with the daily menu and allow us to reply with our order.
 Their staff would like that as right now they are cooking AND answering the phones at the same time!

 So as you think through what you can do, understand it may not be perfect the first time out.

 Action 3: Rethink your customer experience

-Consider the end-to-end customer experience, including how they find and select your product or service, how they buy and pay for it, how they use it, and how they get support for it.
+Consider the end-to-end customer experience, including how they find and select your product or service, buy and pay for it, use it, and get support.

 Think through what needs to change about your customer experience during COVID-19 and what changes / investments you may need to make this possible.
 Consider their jobs, pains and gains.
 Can you make it easier?
 Less expensive?
 More valuable?
 Can you make the solution more complete?

 You’ll obviously want to do this in partnership with your colleagues from other functional groups, because customer experience involves the whole company.

 On March 26 The National Theatre in London announced its new initiative, NATIONAL THEATRE AT HOME providing access to content online to serve audiences in their homes.
 Audiences around the world can stream live productions for free via YouTube.
 And students and teachers have access to their collection at home, delivered in partnership with Bloomsbury Publishing.

 This not only enables the theatre to reach their existing audience during COVID-19 but now that they are online, people from all over the world can discover their amazing productions.